Iamfavur/Iamfavur/README.md

 # Hi there, I'm Favur! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for learning and creating.
+I'm a passionate engineer with a love for learning and creating.
 Here's a little bit about me:

 ## About Me